NTTLimitedRD/plumbery/docs/tutorial.beachhead.rst

 Requirements for this use case
 ------------------------------

-* Deploy at Santa Clara in the US
 * Add a Network Domain
 * Add an Ethernet network
 * Deploy a Ubuntu server named ``beachhead``